auca/com.122-119/Practice/Object-oriented Programming/Practice_03.md

 * [Java Development Kit](https://www.oracle.com/technetwork/java/javase/downloads/jdk12-downloads-5295953.html)
 * [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/)

-On macOS, to use Processing libraries you have to install and us [JDK 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+On macOS, to use Processing libraries you have to install and use [JDK 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 To download JDK 8, you have to create a free Oracle [account](https://oracle.com).